 A central landmark of the city, it is located on the Right Bank of the Seine.
-Its collection is nearly 38,000 objects from prehistory to the 21st century are exhibited over an area of 72,735 square metres (782,910 square feet).
+Its collection is nearly 38,000 objects from prehistory to the 21st century are exhibited over an area of 72,735 square meters (782,910 square feet).

-The Louvre Museum is one of the world’s largest museum and a historic site in Paris, France.
+The Louvre Museum is one of the world’s largest museums and a historical site in Paris, France.
 The Louvre is housed in the Louvre Palace, originally built as a fortress in the late 12th century.

-Masterpieces of the Louvre
+A Virtual Tour of the Louvre

 - The Mona Lisa” by Leonardo da Vinci